H2OKing89/mam_tool/docs/audiobookshelf/api/_collections.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`include` | String | A comma separated list of what to include with the library item.
+`include` | String | A comma-separated list of what to include with the library item.
 The only current option is `rssfeed`.

 ### Response